Original Sesame Street actor Bob McGrath dies at 90 - ExBulletin

 Original Sesame Street actor Bob McGrath dies at 90

-Bob McGrath, actor, musician and children’s author widely known for his portrayal of one of the first regular characters on the children’s show Sesame Street, has died aged 90.
+Bob McGrath, actor, musician, and children’s author widely known for his portrayal of one of the early children’s show regular characters sesame streetdied at the age of 90.

-McGrath’s death was confirmed by his family who posted on their Facebook page today: “The McGrath family have sad news to share.
-Our father Bob McGrath passed away today.
-He passed away peacefully at home, surrounded by his family.”
+McGrath’s death has been confirmed by his family who posted on his Facebook page on Sunday“The McGrath family have sad news to share.
+Our father, Bob McGrath, passed away today.
+He passed away peacefully at home surrounded by his family.”

-Sesame Workshop tweeted that it “mourns the passing of Bob McGrath, a beloved member of the Sesame Street family for over 50 years.”
+Sesame Workshop tweeted Sunday night that it “mourns the passing of Bob McGrath, a beloved member of the Sesame Street family for over 50 years.”

-McGrath was one of the founding cast members of Sesame Street when the series premiered in 1969, playing the role of friendly neighbor Bob Johnson.
-He made his last appearance on the show in 2017, marking a figure of almost five decades in the world of Sesame Street.
+McGrath was a founding cast member of sesame street when the show premiered in 1969, playing friendly neighbor Bob Johnson.
+He made his last appearance on the show in 2017, marking a figure of almost five decades in the sesame streetworld.

 The actor grew up in Illinois and studied music at the University of Michigan and the Manhattan School of Music.
-He was also a singer in the 60s series Sing Along With Mitch and launched a successful overseas singing career in Japan.
+He was also a singer in the series of the 60s Sing along with Mitch and launched a successful overseas singing career in Japan.

-“A performer revered the world over, Bob’s wealthy tenor has filled the airwaves and concert halls from Las Vegas to Saskatchewan to Tokyo on multiple occasions,” Sesame Workshop said.

 He is survived by his wife, Ann Logan Sperry, and their five children.